 Interrupting.
 Remember the time you had a good idea and begin to share it with the group?
-Before you've finished, you find yourself competing for the group’s attention because this person had already moved on to another idea – and probably, his idea.
+Before you’ve finished, you find yourself competing for the group’s attention because this person had already moved on to another idea – and probably, their idea.

 Hogging all the toys.
 They take the floor as a general raids enemy lands.
-They might use it as a soap box to demonsrate their intelligence, sing their brilliance, or air their grievances.
+They might use it as a soap box to demonstrate their intelligence, sing their brilliance, or air their grievances.
 Worst of all, they grab the pen from the facilitator and assert their dominance.

 Sulking.
 Every now and then, the group will gang up on the offender.
 From that moment on, they’ll sit back from the group, ignoring requests to rejoin the meeting.

 Mine, mine, mine!
 Like the seagulls in Finding Nemo, they jealously circle their ideas, guarding it from people who they think are not only trying to steal the idea, but also the limelight that may go with it.

 Not saying please or thank you.
 Manners, schmanners.

 Here are some suggestions on how to bring discipline to a brainstorm.

 Use humor.
 This is the most effective “velvet glove” way to deal with and deflect poor behavior in a brainstorm.
 More common disciplinary actions – those suitable for children, for example – can be destructive to a brainstorm where confrontation can easily shut down creativity among the non-offending people.
 Keeping things light also shows your commitment to a positive environment.